apteacher/apteacher.github.io/z_page9.markdown

 permalink: /about/
 ---

-I teach upper level mathematics and computer science at Cushing Academy, an independent boarding school in the state of Massachusetts, United States.
+I teach upper level mathematics and computer science at Cushing Academy.
+The information on this site is intended for my current students.

 # office hours